lmillard79/Qurbs-modelbuilder/runoff_model/README.txt

-# Build URBS Plugin
+# Runoff Model

-This QGIS plugin generates URBS control vector files from GIS layers for hydrological modeling.
+The Runoff Model suite of QGIS plugin generates RURB and URBS control vector files from GIS layers for hydrological modeling.

 ## Description

-The Build URBS plugin is part of the Runoff Model Builder (pyromb) suite of tools.
-It takes input GIS layers representing catchment reaches, basins, centroids, and confluences and generates a URBS-compatible control vector file (.catg).
+The helps builds either RORB or URBS plugin is part of the Runoff Model Builder (pyromb) suite of tools.
+It takes input GIS layers representing catchment reaches, basins, centroids, and confluences and generates a control vector file (.catg) for the chosed hydrology model.

-URBS (Urban Runoff Block Structure) is a hydrological model used for catchment runoff modeling in Australia.
+Both RORB and URBS (Urban Runoff Block Structure) are hydrological models used for catchment runoff modeling in Australia.

 ## Features

-- Generate URBS control vector files from GIS layers
+- Generate RORB and URBS control vector files from GIS layers
-- Supports the same input layer structure as Build RORB plugin
+- Supports the same input layer structure between plugins
-- Easy integration with QGIS processing framework
+- Integrated within the QGIS processing framework

 ## Installation

-### Method 1: Install from QGIS Plugin Manager (once published)
+### Method 1: Install from QGIS Plugin Manager
 1. Open QGIS
 2. Go to Plugins > Manage and Install Plugins
-3. Search for "ROM Builder: URBS"
+3. Search for "Runoff Model Builder"
-4. Install the plugin
+4. Install for all model builders.

 ### Method 2: Manual Installation
 1. Download or clone this repository